VynDesign/pool-assistant-mock/readme.md

 * Indiate "trends" (pH trending downward, ORP trending upward, etc...)

 * Design a modified version of the HA "Gauge" card that has severity coloration at both the low and high end of the arch, since the pH and ORP should have a specific "good" range that does not start with 0 (pH being "good" between 6.9 and 7.4, ORP optimally being above 650mV and generally topping out at 850mV).

+* Build the pool circulation system bypass rig for the probes